 The right craft packaging can not only help you sell more crafts, but also raise the perceived value of your products so you can sell them at a higher price.

 We've all been charmed by fantastic packaging at some time.

-You catch yourself bringing a bottle of soap up to the cash because the container it comes in is just completely gorgeous.
-And you know it costs a little more than the soap that comes in a more mundane bottle, but you imagine that pretty bottle sitting on your counter, and you just don't care that you're spending a little extra.
+You catch yourself bringing a bottle of soap up to the cash register because the container it comes in is just completely gorgeous.
+And you know it costs a little more than the soap that comes in a boring bottle, but you imagine that pretty bottle sitting on your counter, and you just don't care that you're spending a little extra.